 In the estimation of most scholars, Orn has existed for almost six ages at the time of this writing, currently in its seventh age: the Age of Succession, or the Second Age of Ascension.
 As long as Orn has existed, so too have its Immortals.
-At times, they have walked the lands openly.
-At others, they have advanced their agendas through mortal proxies.
-To the best of anyone's knowledge, however, there has never been a time when the Immortals have not shaped the course of Orn's destiny.
+At times, they have walked the lands openly; at others, they have advanced their agendas through mortal proxies.
+To the best of anyone's knowledge, however, there has never been a time when the Immortals have not shaped the course of Orn's destiny in some fashion.

 The Ageless Ones

 The second classification of Immortal is that of Ascendant.
-In contrast to the Ageless, who have, for all intents and purposes, always existed, the Ascendants were once mortals who later attained the status of immortality.
-With the exception of Secronus and the Company of Seven, every known ascension occurred during the aptly-named Age of Ascension, some 3,700 years prior to this writing.
+In contrast to the Ageless, who have for all intents and purposes always existed, the Ascendants were once mortals who later attained the status of immortality.
+With the exception of Secronus and the New Ascendants, every known ascension occurred during the aptly-named Age of Ascension, some four ages years prior to this writing.
 The recent ascensions of several mortals has given rise to calling it the Second Age of Ascension, though most scholars refer to it as the Age of Succession.

 It is worth noting that the exact method by which a mortal ascends to immortality is unknown.
 By many accounts, the process appears to be almost spontaneous.
-Whatever its nature, however, it can be said with certainty that ascensions to immortality stopped occurring after the Age of Ascension and, with the two exceptions noted above, have not occurred since.
+Whatever its nature, however, it can be said with certainty that ascensions to immortality stopped occurring after the Age of Ascension and, with the exception of Secronus, had not occurred again until recently.